-Leigh Giangreco is a defense aerospace reporter based in D.C.
-Outside her aviation beat, she has written for DCist and The Washington Post.
+Leigh Giangreco is a freelance reporter based in D.C.
+Her work has appeared in DCist, Politico Magazine and The Washington Post.

 Why did George Washington’s house leave the current president so unimpressed?
 Maybe because this practical-minded mansion was made to convey humility.